Pareto's 80-20 Rule Theory

 - Communicate and explain clearly to all affected.

-- Devise/agree a transitionary stage to enable a safe change – for example, consider forms of storage or archiving of the 'unnecessary' items to be discarded or discontinued, etc., just in case they are needed for emergencies.
+- Devise/agree on a transitionary stage to enable a safe change – for example, consider forms of storage or archiving of the 'unnecessary' items to be discarded or discontinued, etc., just in case they are needed for emergencies.

 - Offer and explain alternatives for options no longer available.